Board Approved Certifications

 (CGT)

-The Certified Grief Therapist (CGT) program equips mental health professionals to effectively support clients through grief, including traumatic and complicated loss.
+This training equips mental health professionals to effectively support clients through grief, including traumatic and complicated loss.
 This training combines foundational models with trauma-informed, evidence-based interventions like CBT and DBT, emphasizing cultural sensitivity, ethical care, and practical skills to guide individuals and families through the healing process.

 Certified Personal Injury